 The Earthquake and the Building of the New Town of Atina

-On the morning of the 9th September 1349 a catastrophic earthquake hit the Val di Comino which left Atina once again in ruins.
+On the morning of the 9th September 1349 a catastrophic earthquake hit the Val di Comino which left Atina in ruins once again.
 The following year the remaining citizens were afflicted by a terrible pestilence.
 Those that survived vowed to rebuild the town with the help of the Cantlemo family on the original site of the old Roman town.
-A Dukes Palace was built by Rostaino Cantelmo, Duke of Alvito, at the highest point of the new town.

 Porta Santa Maria